hafedh049/ING-CSI/Agile/Projet.md

 ### **UC-29:** *Logout remotely from all devices*
 - **Task 29.1:** Build "Manage Devices" screen
 - **Task 29.2:** Implement remote logout

----

-This structured breakdown aligns with your table, providing a clear flow from **epics to UCs and tasks**, ensuring the team can work efficiently within Scrum.
-Let me know if more details or changes are needed!